Blaze Pizza Franchise Costs: Estimated Initial Investment (Item 7, 2022 FDD)

-- These estimated initial expenses are Blaze Pizza’s best estimate of the costs you may incur in establishing and operating your Blaze Pizza Franchise.
+- These estimated initial expenses are Blaze Pizza’s best estimate of the costs you may incur in establishing and operating your Restaurant.
 Blaze Pizza does not offer direct or indirect financing for these items.

 - The factors underlying Blaze Pizza’s estimates may vary depending on several variables, and the actual investment you make in developing and opening your Franchise may be greater or less than the estimates given depending upon the location of your Franchise, and current relevant market conditions.